 Act as liaison for consultant activities, ensuring statement of work, contract and deliverables are in place

-Initiate, track and monitor procurements, contracts, work plans and other administrative and programmatic documents
+Work with programmatic and financial team to initiate, track and monitor procurements, contracts, sub agreements, work plans and other administrative and programmatic documents

 Maintain frequent, open, ongoing communication with program team members in all locations (offsite, in headquarters, and internationally)